robertjchristian/MRC/MRC27.md

 ## Morpheus MRC 27: Progressive Web App specification

+## April 1, 2024:  Moved to In Progress for 40 weights based on the MOR.org integration.
+See https://github.com/MorpheusAIs/pwa

 ### 1. Problem definition

 Currently there is no well defined architecture of how a PWA will function - PWA will also enable folks to access morpheus application with just a link.